dev-yash-25/DeltaX-Bootcamp/05_REST/02_Intermediate/ASP_Core_Web_API/05_Routing.md

 This is useful when an API needs to expose the same resource through more than one URL.

-> **Note:** Multiple routes can point to the same action, but different actions should not unintentionally produce the same route because that can create **route ambiguity**.
+> [!Note]
+> You can have multiple routes for one action method, but not multiple action methods with the same HTTP method and the same route.

 <br>